DungKHoang/Import-Export-OneView-Resources/README.md

 The scripts have been tested on
    * OneView appliances 5.2 -5.3 -5.4
    * OneView composers 5.2 -5.3 -5.4
 You need to download/use the corresponding OneView PowerShell library.
-You can search for the POSH version on www.PowerShellGallery.com .
+You can search for the POSH version on www.PowerShellGallery.com using the keyword OneView.

 Here is an example on how to install OneView 5.20
 ```